xenthm/tp/docs/UserGuide.md

 ## Introduction

 Overwhelmed by all your editorial tasks at the publishing company?
-Sick of having to manually keep track of all the work that your ~~slaves~~ manga artists have to do?
+Sick of having to manually keep track of all the work that your ~~slaves~~ manga authors have to do?
 Fret not, as `MangaTantou` is here!

-`MangaTantou` keeps tracks of the artists under your charge, showing you all mangas they have written, and their deadlines.
+`MangaTantou` keeps tracks of the authors under your charge in a catalog, showing you all mangas they have written, and their deadlines.
-As an editor, it is also your right to know how much your ~~slaves~~ artists are earning! `MangaTantou` takes note of how many copies have been sold by each of the mangas under your charge and calculates the revenue for you, increasing your efficiency at work.
+As an editor, it is also your right to know how much your ~~slaves~~ authors are earning! `MangaTantou` takes note of how many copies have been sold by each of the mangas under your charge and calculates the revenue for you, increasing your efficiency at work.